-Many bloggers have attended past Wine Tourism Conferences and found the two-day event worthwhile on multiple levels.
-For Thea Dwelle, Editor of Luscious Lushes, the content of the conferences helps to advance her goal of adding more travel content on her blog and to pitch wine tourism stories to other outlets.
+Many bloggers have attended past Wine Marketing & Tourism Conferences and found the two-day event worthwhile on multiple levels.
+For Thea Dwelle, Editor of Luscious Lushes, the content of the conferences helps to advance her goal of adding more travel content on her blog.
 “Attending the conference gave me a fresh look at old ideas, and I was inspired to change my social media attack as well as HOW and WHAT I write about,” said Dwelle of the 2012 conference.

-Thea was surprised to find the lag in use and adoption of social media by the majority of the industry, but felt the glimpse into the “other side of the house” was fascinating.
+Thea felt the glimpse into the “other side of the house” was “fascinating”.

 Joe Becerra, owner & editor of WineCountryGetaways.com also found the access to industry leaders and new contacts a benefit to his blog and business.
-“I learned a great deal at the social media session and have already implemented some suggestions.
-I also seemed to make more connections here than at the Wine Bloggers Conference.
+“I seemed to make more connections here than at the Wine Bloggers Conference.
 It’s a nice change of pace to meet folks who do not blog but have a web presence,” noted Becerra.

 Additionally, Joe’s business partner and spouse Janelle Becerra stated, “Joe and I weren’t sure this conference would be beneficial for us, but ended up thinking it was well worth our time and money.”
 “The main thing we enjoyed was the opportunity to meet and talk with people in the wine industry.
 Networking is so important to all of us, and the Wine Tourism Conference gave us many opportunities to do that.”

-The Wine Tourism Conference may not be a good fit for all wine bloggers, but as Ms. Dwelle tweeted during the 2012 conference: “Any blogger who is serious about wine and travel should register for the 2013 conference, November 15-16 in Portland, Oregon.”
+The Wine Tourism Conference may not be a good fit for all wine bloggers, but as Ms. Dwelle tweeted: “Any blogger who is serious about wine and travel should register for the conference.”

 Good advice!
-And since we at Zephyr Adventures organize both the WBC and WTC, we are able to provide a 50% discount from the normal $350 Wine Tourism Conference registration fee for active citizen wine (and food and tourism) bloggers.
+And since we at Zephyr Conferences organize both the WBC and WMTC, we are able to provide a 50% discount from the normal Wine Tourism Conference registration fee for active citizen wine (and food and tourism) bloggers.
 The deal is this: You must be an active, “citizen” blogger (ie not blogging for a company website) and must agree to write at least two blog posts about the conference – subjects of your choosing.
-If you agree to this and wish to join the conference, please register online and use discount code BLOGGER.
+If you agree to this and wish to join the conference, please register online and use discount code MEDIA.